wictorcode/cpp-training/README.md

 2. For the program you want to run, open a terminal in the corresponding folder and run `.\build.bat`
 3. This will compile the object files into `.\build\` and the .exe program will be generated inside of `.\out\`
 4. The batch program will ask if you want to run the program.
 Press **`y`** to run the program or press any other key to exit.

+Specific instructions can be found in the projects' respective folders if needed